-5.3 System Operator Will Operate the System in a Non-Discriminatory Manner to Achieve System Objectives Consistent with Individual PPOAs pursue independence in the dispatch decision process, all system resources will be treated in a nondiscriminatory manner that does not consider asset ownership in the decision-making process.
+5.3 System Operator Will Operate the System in a Non-Discriminatory Manner to Achieve System Objectives Consistent with Individual PPOAs

+In accordance with public policy mandates of protecting the trust of customers and stakeholders in the management and handling of the grid, to avoid arbitrary discrimination in the dispatch of energy and to pursue independence in the dispatch decision process, all system resources will be treated in a nondiscriminatory manner that does not consider asset ownership in the decision-making process.
 The primary decision criteria will be to produce a more reliable system and lower costs to consumers, subject to security constraints on the system.
 Dispatch sequences will be defined to optimize overall production and PREPA's legacy plants will not receive preferential status over other independent power projects on the system.